#foo.csv

 Incompatible column types

 As a final topic, let us consider a problem that sometimes arises when combining data frames.
 When reading and combining dozens or hundreds of files, it is not unlikely that some errors in some files will prevent combining the corresponding data frames.
-As an example, consider the files foo.csv
+As an example, consider the files foo.csv, foo1.csv foo2.csv.
+Their contents are as follows:

 /home/andrews/gitdev/www/mjandrews.org-collection/montgomery/mjandrews.org/notes/readmultifile/data